Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Fix the `conflict` error on xmpp socket when two rainbow node sdk login at the same time.
 -   Add `admin::createTokenOnBehalf` method to ask Rainbow a token on behalf a user.
 You need this user password.
 -   Add `user/password` in the Proxy settings.
+-   Add In `Call` object the member `deviceType`.
+It can be MAIN for the main device, and SECONDARY for the remote extension linked to it.
+It can be used when the event `rainbow_oncallupdated` is raised to seperate events.

 ### SDK for Node.JS 1.53 - March 2018